-American Panel warrants its component parts supplied by American Panel, installed in the United States of America, Canada and Puerto Rico to be free of defects in material and workmanship for a period of one (1) year after date of installation, but not longer than one (1) year and three (3) months, to the original user.
+Component parts supplied by American Panel are warranted for a period of one (1) year after date of installation, but not longer than one (1) year and three (3) months, to the original user.
 This warranty does not include transportation or labor charges for making any in-warranty repairs and will not apply to parts which have been subject to any accident, fire, negligence, alteration, abuse, misuse or damage in transit.
 If under normal conditions and after an inspection by American Panel the original component proves to be defective in material or workmanship, this component will be repaired or replaced free of charge F.O.B. factory.
 In no event shall American Panel be liable for the loss of use, revenue, or profit or for any other indirect, incidental, special or consequential damages including, but not limited to, losses involving food spoilage or product loss.
 There are no other warranties expressed or implied.